 Navigate to the task plan page as described in the section How to access above.

-Click on ‘Critical Path’ in the task bar.
+Click on ‘Critical Path’ (represented by the target icon) in the task bar.

 The critical path will be highlighted.